Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 > * "A player may never move units, build units, or otherwise acquire units in any system so that the number of ships herein (again, excluding Fighters) exceed the number of Command Counters in his Fleet Supply area. "
 > * AND
 > * "If, for any reason, the number of ships in a system should exceed the number of Command Counters in a player's Fleet Supply, the owner of those ships must immediately remove enough ships from the system (by placing them back with his reinforcements) until the number of ships is again in compliance with the number of Command Counters in his Fleet Supply area. "
->  I said that you must destroy the ships that were added last and caused the Fleet Supply excess.
+>  I went with only keeping the second.

 Command Counters placed in Fleet Supply must be placed with the "fleet" side up.
 The number of Command Counters in a player's Fleet Supply is her **Fleet Supply**: the maximum number of non-Fighter ships she may have in any System at any time.

-If a player has more non-Fighter ships in a System than her Fleet Supply the ships that were added last and caused the violation must be immediately scuttled.
-For example, if a player has a Fleet Supply of 2, and moves a non-Fighter ship into a System where she already has two non-Fighter ship, she must destroy the ship she just moved (she may not destroy one of the ships that were already in the System).
+If a player has more non-Fighter Ships in a System than her Fleet Supply, she must destroy enough of her non-Fighter Ships in the System to comply with her Fleet Supply again.

-The Fleet Supply constraints is *not* checked while ships are moving, but is checked right after all ships have finished their movement.
+The Fleet Supply constraint is *not* checked while ships are moving, but is checked right after all ships have finished their movement.

 It is important to note that the **Fleet Supply** is a constraint on the number of non-Fighter ship of fleets, not on the number of fleets.
 For example, a player with 3 Fleet Supply may have as many fleets as she wants (up to one per System!), but none of these fleets may have more than 3 non-Fighter ships.